-The rest of this article will discuss the ins and outs of parking at Planet Hollywood (a Caesars Entertainment property).
+In this article, I will discuss the ins and outs of parking at Planet Hollywood (a Caesars Entertainment property).
 I’ll also discuss the universal, accepted tipping amount for valet drivers and whether you should tip when dropping off or picking up your car.

-When traveling to a place such as Planet Hollywood Resort & Casino (or the attached Miracle Mile shops), most people assume nowadays they’ll have to pay for parking.
+When traveling to a place such as Planet Hollywood Resort & Casino (or the attached Miracle Mile shops), most people assume these days they’ll have to pay for parking.
 However, at Planet Hollywood, whether parking is free or costs a fee depends on your situation.